earthlab/r-python-eds-lessons-env/README.md

 `docker build -t eds . && docker run -it eds`

-Note that you can use whatever tag name you wish.
+* Note that you can use whatever tag name you wish.
 Above **eds** is used.
 Feel free to substitute any other tag name that works for you.
+* Also note that linux users may need to use `sudo` when running docker commands

 Once the image builds successfully locally, you are ready to open a pull request on GitHub.